Who is Hardeep Singh Nijjar – Sikh separatist leader murdered in Canada

 “Nijjar had publicly spoken of the threat to his life for months and said that he was targeted by Indian intelligence agencies,” the statement said.

-He was wanted by the National Investigative Agency (NIA) for his separatist activities, who announced a cash reward for information leading to his arrest in connection with an attack on a Hindu priest.
+In India Nijjar was wanted by the National Investigative Agency (NIA) for his separatist activities, who announced a cash reward for information leading to his arrest in connection with an attack on a Hindu priest.

 Authorities in India declared Nijjar an “individual terrorist” under the Unlawful Activities Prevention Act in July 2020.